This morning's shooter has been identified as James Hodgkinson of Illinois, a Bernie Sanders supporter and anti-Trump zealot.

 And then, after a few days, the coverage will fade.

 Of course, if Hodgkinson had been a Republican gunning for Democrats, what we'd hear from the media would be entirely different.
-It would be all about how Trump had engendered a climate of hatred and intolerance, and how he had encouraged his violent followers to wreak as much havoc as possible.
+This shooting would stay in the news for a couple of weeks, not a couple of days.
+And all the talk would be all about how Trump had engendered a climate of hatred and intolerance, and how he had encouraged his violent followers to wreak as much havoc as possible.

-After a few days of that type of coverage, most people would be left with the vague impression that Hodgkinson had gotten his marching orders directly from the White House, and Trump himself had handed him the SKS rifle, as well as several boxes of ammo.
+After a few days of that type of coverage, most people would be left with the vague impression that Hodgkinson had gotten his marching orders directly from the White House, and Trump himself had handed him the SKS rifle, along with several boxes of ammo.

 To me, Hodgkinson has the look of a killer, from his smug look to his thin lips.
 And, he has a certain undefinable air about him that says, headstrong.
 But, one picture can be deceiving, and really, there are a lot of harmless people who look like that.
 (And to be perfectly honest, if I had known nothing else about him and you told me he was a 66-year-old blue collar home inspector from the Midwest, I would probably have just assumed he was a Trump supporter.)